EC 188 Special Studies: Economics (1-4 Credits)

 EC 201 Microeconomics (4 Credits)

-Microeconomics is the study of how individuals and firms make choices in the face of scarcity.
-This course will build economic intuition about the consequences of our consumption and production decisions.
-We consider how goods and services are allocated and how market forces such as technology, market power and government intervention shape the setting in which these decisions are made.
+Introduces microeconomics, the study of how individuals and firms make choices in the face of scarcity.
+Builds economic intuition about the consequences of consumption and production decisions.
+Examines personal decision making as well as economic history to help facilitate critical thinking and analysis.
+Considers how goods and services are allocated and how market forces such as technology, market power and government intervention shape the setting in which these decisions are made.
+Examples from both personal and corporate finance link this course to practical real-world applications.
+Need not be taken in sequence.

 EC 202 Macroeconomics (4 Credits)